 Plant Emperor Francis cherry trees in late fall or early spring.
 These cherry trees need at least six hours of sunlight per day, preferably more.
 The trees won’t bloom without adequate sunlight.

 Plant Emperor Francis cherry trees in a location where the soil drains well.
 Avoid areas that are prone to flooding or where the water doesn’t drain well after a rainfall.

 Emperor Francis Cherry Care

-Provide Emperor Francis sweet cherries with about 1 inch (2.5 cm.) of water per week when the trees are young, or a little more when during hot, dry periods, but don’t overwater.
+Provide Emperor Francis sweet cherries with about 1 inch (2.5 cm.) of water per week when the trees are young, or a little more during hot, dry periods, but don’t overwater.
 As a general rule, you should water whenever the soil feels slightly dry.